 Delhi.
 Get ready for greater fun?

-We know we were in Greater Delhi when we hear honks from all sides of the vehicle and one can only imagine the traffic of New Delhi.
+We know we were in Greater Delhi when we heard honks from all sides of the vehicle and one can only imagine the traffic of New Delhi.
 Madan was very patient to drop us at the hotel carefully all the way through, my brother complained he was dozing off now and then.

 Our hotel near Karol Bagh is a pretty decent, quiet area, and impressive service.
 Later that evening we explored Karol Bagh – a place to buy all gifts and materials to neighbors and relatives.
 At least my mother was happy.
 Golden rule: BARGAIN.